What is Alcoholism?

 Some common alcohol withdrawal symptoms are:

 If you have any of these symptoms, you should discuss your drinking habits with a knowledgeable physician.
 One that can guide you safely towards an alcohol treatment center that will work for you.
 The more symptoms you feel, the more urgent is the need for professional help.
-A doctor can perform a comprehensive assessment of your medical history and withdrawal symptoms in order to guide you properly.
+A doctor can perform a comprehensive assessment of your medical history and withdrawal symptoms to guide you properly.
 If you are not sure you are suffering from alcoholism and would like an online evaluation of your condition, go to RethinkingDrinking.niaaa.nih.gov.
-Although seeking a private consultation with a doctor is also the best treatment option, you can also start with an online assessment.
+Although seeking a private consultation with a doctor is also the best treatment option, you can also start an online assessment.